sdss/flicamera/docs/resources/NUC_Setup.md

         - 192.168.1.1/24
 ```

-- Set the computer hostname to sdss-gfaX where X=1-6 for the GFA NUCs.
-For the FVC NUC set the hostname to sdss-fvc.
+- Set the computer hostname to `sdss-gfaX` where `X=1-6` for the GFA NUCs.
+For the FVC NUC set the hostname to `sdss-fvc`.

-- Create a single user sdss with password panoptic-5
+- Select a password and use it for all the `sdss` accounts in all the NUCs.

-- Enable openssh to allow incoming ssh connections on port 22.
+- Enable `openssh` to allow incoming ssh connections on port 22.

 - During the installation, do **not** install docker from snap.